All Products

 DataWorks:MaxCompute SQL node

-The MaxCompute SQL node in DataWorks lets you periodically schedule and integrate MaxCompute SQL tasks with other node types.
-MaxCompute SQL tasks use a familiar SQL-like syntax, suitable for processing massive (terabyte-scale) data in scenarios without high real-time requirements.
-This topic describes how to develop MaxCompute SQL node tasks in DataWorks.
+The MaxCompute SQL node in DataWorks allows you to periodically schedule MaxCompute SQL tasks.
+These tasks can be integrated with other node types in a unified workflow.
+MaxCompute SQL uses a SQL-like syntax, making it ideal for distributed processing of large-scale (TB-level) data where real-time results are not critical.
+This topic explains how to develop MaxCompute SQL node tasks in DataWorks.

 Introduction

 MaxCompute SQL is used to process and query data in MaxCompute.
 It supports common SQL operations, such as SELECT, INSERT, UPDATE, and DELETE, along with specific MaxCompute syntax and functions.
-You can then use SQL-like statements to query and process data without writing complex logic.
+You can query and process data by writing SQL-like statements, eliminating the need for complex programming.
 For more information about the SQL syntax, see SQL overview.

 Prerequisites

-• A MaxCompute computing resource is bound to the DataWorks workspace.
+• You have bound a MaxCompute compute engine to the DataWorks workspace.

-• (Optional) If you are using a RAM user, ensure they have been added to the workspace and granted either the Development or Workspace Admin role.
-Grant the Workspace Admin role with caution, as it includes extensive permissions.
+• (Optional, for RAM users) The RAM user responsible for task development must be a member of the workspace and have the Development or Workspace Administrator role.
+The Workspace Administrator role includes extensive permissions and should be granted with caution.
 For more information about how to add a member to a workspace, see Add members to a workspace.

 Note